 06 Customised modifications

 Motorcycle engineering is an exact science.
 Customisation to your bike’s mechanics and structure should only be carried out and then maintained by recognized industry professionals.
-Modifications will need a roadworthy certificate.
+Modifications will need a roadworthy or engineer's certificate.

 Even if your bike is pretty new, it’s a good idea to check out its condition before each ride.
 Here's a checklist to help.